philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Format arrivals data
-* Test and ensure time of day and stop switching clears arrivals
+* Fix time of day and stop switching to clear arrivals

 * Add graph component timeline
 * Place icons in correct location by time
 * Add labels for timeline
 * Add transparency arrows to timeline

+* Add screenshot to readme
 * Fix search overlay position and size
 * Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long

+* Filter out arrivals far in the future with no eta
 * Reset is pm when inactive for some period (1 hr)
 * Move sw.js and manifest into src?